 The purpose of this Programming Historian Exercise was to help me get a sense of how to use wget to download a specific set of files, and how to download internet sources by creating a mirror of an entire website.
 For this exercise I decided to complete the section: “Step Two: Learning about the Structure of Wget – Downloading a Specific Set of Files.”
 In this exercise I ran wget through the command line to download the papers located in the active history website under the “features” tab.
 I was introduced to a series of useful commands for wget:

 What Is GitHub?

 I started using GitHub for my Crafting Digital History course for the first time this year.
 At the time, I had never heard of GitHub, and I found its terminology and commands difficult to understand.
-However, once you download all the necessary software and begin coding, it is quite simple to use.
+However, once you download all the necessary software and begin using its commands, it is quite simple to use.
 It is also useful to learn, as social coding through GitHub has become increasing popular, and currently the site is home to more than 5 million open source projects.